monchopena/bdunk/_posts/2015-06-29-rdiff-backup.markdown

-Date: 29 Jun 2015
+---
+layout: post
+title:  "How to install latest version of Rdiff-Backup"
+date:   2015-06-29 00:00:00 +0200
-Categories: development
+categories: development
-Summary: Compiling rdiff-backup lastest version in Debian/Ubuntu Read more: Show me more
+summary: Compiling rdiff-backup lastest version in Debian/Ubuntu

-# How to install latest version of Rdiff-Backup
+---

 Latest version is 1.3.3 and you can download from [this page][rdiff-backup].